 Growing up with my cleft lip and palate, I always said I just wanted to be 'normal'.
 My cleft didn't make me feel 'unique', 'special' or an 'individual', it made feel isolated, alone, weird and 'ab'normal.

-However, I firmly believe our differences are something to be celebrated: I recently found an old lower school book which had a worksheet where you had to write about yourself.
+I firmly believe our differences are something to be celebrated and this is where you can be empowered by recognising you're not normal - you're awesome.
+I recently found an old lower school book which had a worksheet where you had to write about yourself.
 One of the questions was along the lines of ‘What do I like about myself?’.
 I had written that I liked my nose because it was ‘special’.
 Sadly, this uplifting attitude deteriorated as I grew up and was faced with the self-conscious anxiety of teenage-hood.

 Seeing my eight-year-old answer reminded me that under the surface of society’s pretensions and ideas of ‘normal’, ‘special’ is what we should be concerned with (even when that can feel really difficult).
 Realistically we're all different and we're all special in our own way - no one is 'normal', it's an idea that can be used to make us feel horrible and wrong when in fact 'normal doesn't exist.